zamattiac/pizza/README.md

 - Initializing/mutating a memory location is done with `lemmegeta [namespace]-[datatype] [value]`
 - Accessing a memory location (delivery) is done with `[namespace]-delivery`
 - Because cheese is default, `[namespace]-` is unnecessary
+- In a similar vein: takeorder-[prompt] takes input and directly replaces
 - When using values inline, preface with the keyword `digiornos`.
 Handy rule: if it's not `delivery`, it's `digiornos`.
 - Dereferencing a null pointer will not cause a fatal error!
 The interpreter will assume you meant the word pizza.
     It is handy to have warnings on.